xXleowXx/gitlab-charts/doc/installation/operator.md

 ## Installing using the operator

 The operator makes use of Kubernetes CustomResourceDefinitions (CRD).
-Since Helm will be used for the installation, we need to ensure that this CRD is in place prior to attempting to use it.
-In order to do this, we have to run an additional command prior to use.
+Therefor, you need cluster level privilege to install it.
+Please note that this privilege is only required for CRD installation.
+The operator itself does not mandate it.

-1. `helm upgrade --install <release-name> . --set global.operator.enabled=true --set global.operator.bootstrap=true ... ` where `...` shall be replaced by the rest of the values you would like to set.
+Simply run `helm upgrade --install <release-name> . --set global.operator.enabled=true ... ` where `...` shall be replaced by the rest of the values you would like to set.
+Along with everything else, this command will install the CRD, GitLab custom resource, and the operator.
-2. `helm upgrade <release-name> . --set global.operator.enabled=true --set global.operator.bootstrap=false ...`.

-The first command will install only the `CRD` but will not actually attempt to deploy the operator.
-The second command will deploy the operator itself, now that the CRD is in place.

-**NOTE:** This needs done only the first time you install the operator, further upgrades will follow the normal [upgrade procedures](./upgrade.md)
+**NOTE:** When the operator is enabled you can not use `--no-hooks` and `--wait` flags.
+Otherwise it will fail the installation.

 **NOTE:** Test new versions of the operator by setting `gitlab.operator.image.tag` to either the branch name of a gitlab-operator container build or a specific tagged release number.

 **NOTE:** The operator is transitioning from a ClusterRole to a regular Role that operates within a namespace.
 Operator containers after version 0.4 will have this new behavior by default.

+**NOTE:** When the operator is enabled the CRD is managed automatically.
+It's this particular piece that requires cluster-level privileges.
+If you need/want to manage CRD installation without Helm, e.g. due to restrictions on cluster-level roles, you can disable automatic CRD management by setting `gitlab.operator.crdManager.enabled` to
+`false`.